PierreGode/azure-devops-mcp/README.md

 See the [getting started documentation](./docs/GETTINGSTARTED.md) to use our MCP Server with other tools such as Visual Studio 2022, Claude Code, and Cursor.

+### Environment Variables

+When deploying the server (for example in Docker or Azure Web Apps), the following environment variables control authentication and scope:

+- `ADO_PAT`: Azure DevOps personal access token.
+- `ADO_ORGANIZATION`: default Azure DevOps organization name.
+- `ADO_PROJECT`: default project name.
+- `MCP_API_KEY`: API key supplied by clients.
+- `MCP_API_KEY_READ_ONLY`: value that enables read-only work item tools.
+- `MCP_API_KEY_REVIEWER`: value that enables the full tool set including repository access.

+The server compares `MCP_API_KEY` to the configured keys and exposes only the tools allowed for that role.

 ## 📝 Troubleshooting

 See the [Troubleshooting guide](./docs/TROUBLESHOOTING.md) for help with common issues and logging.